noir-lang/noir/yarn-project/acir-simulator/README.md

 ### Unconstrained (view) Functions

 Unconstrained functions are used to extract useful data for users, such as the user balance.
-They are not proved, and are simulated clientside.
+They are not proved, and are simulated client-side.

 They are run with the assistance of a DB oracle that provides any private data requested by the function.